Investing Investing Basics

 Art galleries

-Art galleries offer the chance to see a variety of pieces, and they’ve already done some of the heavy lifting when it comes to determining whether something might be valuable.
-However, you still have to do your homework to decide if the piece has potential beyond something to hang in your home.
+Art galleries offer the chance to see a variety of pieces.
+Many galleries do some of the heavy lifting when it comes to determining whether something might be valuable.
+However, you must still do your homework to decide if the piece has potential beyond something to hang in your home.

 Many art galleries are primary markets because they display pieces that haven’t been sold in the past.
 Depending on where you live, you might be able to find good local galleries.